Grand Hotel (TV series): Filming

 Principal photography for the pilot took place over the course of three weeks in March 2018 at the Fontainebleau Hotel in Miami Beach, Florida.
 After the pilot was filmed in Miami Beach and ABC picked up a full order of episodes, the cast and crew headed to Los Angeles, California, where a mini-replica of the Fontainebleau was constructed.
 The exterior shots shown throughout the season are still the real Fontainebleau.

 Release

 On May 15, 2018, the first official trailer for the series was released.
 On December 20, 2018, a "first look" still image from the series was released.

 Reception

 Critical response

 On review aggregation Rotten Tomatoes, the series holds an approval rating of 74% with an average rating of 7.01/10, based on 19 reviews.
-The website's critical consensus reads, "Grand Hotel is a vivacious summer soap, gathering a glamorous ensemble of Latinx talent and letting them bounce off each other in delightfully sordid turns of betrayal."
+The website's critical consensus reads, "Grand Hotel is a vivacious summer soap, gathering a glamorous ensemble of Latina talent and letting them bounce off each other in delightfully sordid turns of betrayal."
 On Metacritic, it has a weighted average score of 60 out of 100, based on 9 critics, indicating "mixed or average reviews".